PrevailUzodinma/JavaLogAnalyzer-AnaLog/README.md

 Project Overview
 ----------------

-The **LogAnalyzer** is a Java-based application designed to analyze and process log files.
+**AnaLog** is a Java-based Log Analyzer developed by **Prevail Uzodinma** as part of the coursework for the *Advanced Software Development* module.
+This project goes beyond fulfilling academic requirements---it serves as a practical demonstration of design principles, object-oriented programming, and architectural patterns applied in real-world Java development.
+It is designed to analyze and process log files.
 It offers multiple analysis options, including level-based, keyword-based, day-based, and time-range-based analysis.
 The tool uses Object-Oriented principles, design patterns such as Singleton, Factory, Strategy, and Decorator, and relies on Maven for project management and dependencies.
 The project is designed for maintainability, scalability, and extensibility, making it suitable for analyzing large log files with various filter criteria.

 Features